email2ify/My-Yoga/README.md

 ![image](/static/images/testi-create.PNG)

 <h2><Strong>Update:</strong></h2>
-<li>User can be able to make changes to their testimony or comment</li>
+<li>User to be able to make changes to their testimony or comment</li>

 ![image](/static/images/update23.PNG)

 <h2><Strong>Delete:</strong></h2>
-<li>User will be able to delete testimony or comment but before the delete is gone, a pop up message appears "Are you sure you want to delete?"</li>
+<li>User will be able to delete testimony or comment but before the delete message is gone, a pop up message appears "Are you sure you want to delete?"</li>

 ![image](/static/images/delei.PNG)